IREA-CNR-MI/inforac_ground_truth/README.md

 # inforac_ground_truth
-Repository of ground truth data for query similarity task over sample of inforac corpus
+Repository of ground truth data for query similarity task over a sample of documents from inforac corpus